Weight Loss and Liposuction: What to Expect

 For medical safety and optimal results, it is suggested that only up to about 8 pounds of fat per session should be extracted.
 Larger-volume liposuctions should be spaced out over multiple sessions with three to four weeks of healing time in between procedures.

-For case-specific answers about liposuction and weight loss, contact board-certified plastic surgeon William Franckle, MD, FACS at Premier Plastic Surgery Arts.
-Dr. Frackle offers consultations using 3D imaging that takes actual patient photos and alters them to visually demonstrate potential results.
+For case-specific answers about liposuction and weight loss, contact board-certified plastic surgeon Dr. Franckle at William Franckle, MD, FACS.
+Dr. Franckle offers consultations using 3D imaging that takes actual patient photos and alters them to visually demonstrate potential results.